Faculty of

 Resource-conserving construction and development of new materials and construction methods

-This also includes research projects on the building material ultra-high performance concrete, the development of advanced calculation and dimensioning methods for the design of prefabricated stairs made of various materials, as well as the development of new constructions for impact sound insulation for drainage and drainage systems in building construction.
+This includes work on ultra-high-performance concrete, new calculation and design methods for prefabricated stairs, and structures for impact sound insulation for drainage systems in building construction.

 The Water & Soil research group works on scientific and application-related issues in the fields of hydraulic engineering and water management, geotechnics and urban water management.
 The scientific work is often interdisciplinary, in cooperation with regional partners and other scientific institutions.
 The Laboratory for Hydraulic Engineering, the Geotechnical Laboratory and the Laboratory for Urban Water Management provide infrastructural support.